 Step 2: Define Your OBT’s Purpose

 Change is hard.
-Building a new personal habit is hard; it will require continuous commitment and discipline on your behalf.
-Giving meaning to why you need to improve on your OBT can begin to inspire that commitment to and the value you place on the change.
+Building a new personal habit is hard.
+It requires continuous commitment and discipline on your behalf.
+Giving meaning to why you need to improve on your OBT can inspire that commitment to the change and the value you place on it.

 On your piece of paper, below your OBT statement, write out why you chose this OBT and why it is the most important behavior for you to get better at it.
 This can address purely personal motives, desires for performance improvement from your people and organization, or a combination of both.
 Use this step to make your OBT meaningful and inspiring.

 Identifying your OBT is rather simple; the challenging part is creating a cohesive and effective strategy to build your leadership habit and make it a natural routine for you.
 Below your OBT statement and your purpose statement list out 3-5 things that you will commit to in order to make your OBT a habit.
 Obviously, every OBT is different, as will each strategy.
 Here are a few helpful considerations when making your OBT strategy:

 - Routine reminders: what methods can you leverage to give you reminders in critical moments or times?
 Consider options like phone alarms, making the statement your smart phone lock screen, carrying a 3×5 card in your pocket throughout the day with a specific note on it.